garris/BackstopJS/README.md

 Instead of calling resemble`s ignoreAntialiasing(), you may set it as a property in the config.
 (See [example](examples/simpleReactApp/backstop.json))

+Per default, Backstop uses Resemble's misMatchPercentage value.
+However, this value only detects mismatches above 0.01%.
+If you need more precision and want to use a `misMatchThreshold` below `0.01` (e.g. for large screenshots or small changes), you can set `usePreciseMatching` in the `resembleOutputOptions`.
+(See [example](examples/simpleReactApp/backstop.json))

 ```json
 "resembleOutputOptions": {
   "errorColor": {